 exploration of self, poetry, art, and relationship.

-GRANT QUACKENBUSH is from San Diego.
+GRANT QUACKENBUSH grew up skateboarding in San Diego.
 He received his MFA from Boston University and his BA from the University of California, Santa Cruz.
 This is his first book.